openwallet-foundation/multipaz-developer-website/docs/getting-started/holder/05-reader-trust.md

 - **Multipaz Identity Reader (Untrusted Devices & Apps)** (https://github.com/davidz25/MpzIdentityReader) - For apps compiled directly from the MpzIdentityReader for development purposes or devices with unlocked bootloaders

 Add additional trusted readers as needed by importing their certificates.
 By configuring TrustManager with trusted reader certificates, you ensure that only authorized verifier apps can access user credentials during presentment.

-Refer to [this](https://github.com/openmobilehub/multipaz-getting-started-sample/blob/aeb4b2a80935a97e66dc38529331c70fcd922d99/composeApp/src/commonMain/kotlin/org/multipaz/get_started/App.kt#L195-L293) commit for the implementation of the reader trust in the app.
+Refer to [this](https://github.com/openwallet-foundation/multipaz-samples/blob/9708cb36f44040ff51b5e0b3b7922175e47462d2/MultipazGettingStartedSample/composeApp/src/commonMain/kotlin/org/multipaz/getstarted/App.kt#L188-L286) part for the implementation of the reader trust in the app.